ni/monodrive-documentation/docs/r2v/data_processing_output.md

 * There are several different paths formatted in the [TUM format](https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats) available in `.txt` files.
-* KML Files that can be loaded into Google Earth for viewing the GNSS paths.
+* KMZ Files that can be loaded for viewing the GNSS paths.
 <p>&nbsp;</p>
 <div class="img_container">
     <img class='lg_img' src="../imgs/full_gnss_path.png"/>